gohugoio/hugo/content/content-management/front-matter.md

 : the title for the content.

 `type`
-: the type of the content; this value will be derived from the directory (i.e., the [section][]) automatically if unset.
+: the type of the content; this value will be automatically derived from the directory (i.e., the [section][]) if not specified in front matter.

 `url`
 : the full path to the content from the web root.
 It makes no assumptions about the path of the content file.
 It also ignores any language prefixes of